MicrosoftDocs/entra-docs/docs/external-id/customers/reference-native-auth-email-password.md

 |----------------------|------------------------|
 | `status`  | The status of the reset password request.
 If Microsoft Entra ID returns a status of **, the app can re-submit the new password by making another request to the `/submit` endpoint.|

-Here're the possible statuses that Microsoft Entra ID returns (possible values of the `status` parameter):
+Here are the possible statuses that Microsoft Entra ID returns (possible values of the `status` parameter):

 |    Error value     | Description        |
 |----------------------|------------------------|